FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Experimental Section

 \paragraph{Benchmarks and Encodings} To fully exploit the potential of Fourier expansion-based CLS, benchmark instances should ideally be symmetric, \emph{i.e.}, their constraints should exhibit similar structural patterns.
 This symmetry enables efficient GPU acceleration by allowing the solver to fully utilize parallelism, achieving up to 100+ times speedup in gradient computation compared to CPU~\cite{cen2025massively}.
 The benchmarks include constraint satisfaction and optimization problems.
-The first benchmark is \textbf{task scheduling problems}, which can be useful for the trace scheduler of multicore hardware systems.
+The first benchmark consists of \textbf{random hybrid constraints}, combining \emph{greater-than}, \emph{not-all-equal}, and \emph{modulo} constraints.
+For each combination of $n_\text{var}\in\{100,...,1000\}$ and $n_\text{state}\in\{4,8,16,32\}$, we generate 10 random instances.
+Each instance contains $\frac{n_\text{var}}{10}$ of each type.
+The arity (length) of NAE and modulo constraints is fixed to 10.
+The second benchmark is \textbf{task scheduling problems}, which can be useful for the trace scheduler of multicore hardware systems.
 For each combination of $N_{\text{worker}} \in \{32, 64, 128, 256, 512\}$ and $m \in \{4, 8, 16\}$, we set the number of jobs to $N_{\text{job}} = m \cdot N_{\text{worker}}$, and generate 10 random instances accordingly.
-The second benchmark, \textbf{graph coloring with hashing queries}, is an optimization problem motivated by approximate model counting~\cite{pote2025towards}, where hash functions are employed to partition the solution space.
-Specifically, we use graph coloring as the underlying problem and add parity (modulo 2) constraints to the formula to serve as hash functions.
+The third benchmark, \textbf{graph coloring with hashing queries}, is an optimization problem motivated by approximate model counting~\cite{pote2025towards}, where hash functions are employed to partition the solution space.
+We use graph coloring as the underlying problem and add parity (modulo 2) constraints to the formula to serve as hash functions.
 For each $N_\text{node} \in \{512, 1024, 2048, 4096\}$ and $N_\text{color} \in \{8, 16, 32, 64\}$, we generate 10 random instances.
 Additionally, $N_\text{node}$ modulo 2 constraints are added to each instance.